softeng-feup/open-cx-facas/docs/Development-Report.md

   * Actor selects a talk.
   * Actor selects the option to remove set talk.
   * Actor returns to the home page.

-TODO: Not sure if notification should be a use case.

 ### User stories